The national average rent increase is 3% to 5% per year. Check local rent control laws.

 Accuracy and Disclaimer

-This calculator provides mathematical projections only.
-Actual rent increases must comply with local, state, and federal laws including rent control ordinances, fair housing regulations, and lease terms.
-Consult a local real estate attorney for guidance.
+This calculator provides mathematical projections based on your inputs.
+Actual rent increases must comply with all applicable local, state, and federal laws including rent control ordinances, fair housing regulations, and lease terms.
+Notice requirements and allowable increase percentages vary by jurisdiction.
+Consult a licensed real estate attorney or local landlord association for guidance specific to your market.

 Conclusion